Advisement Forms & Reference Tools

 Tools for Advisors

-This reflection tool, provided to First-Year Academic Advisors, motivates reflection on the support provided to the advisor’s caseloads as well as the advisor’s comprehensive approach to the advising appointment (including preparation before appointment, workflow during appointment, and follow up after appointment).
+This reflection tool, provided to Undergraduate Academic Advisors, motivates reflection on the support provided to the advisor’s caseloads as well as the advisor’s comprehensive approach to the advising appointment (including preparation before appointment, workflow during appointment, and follow up after appointment).

 This quick-reference guide outlines the Academic Success Coaching program and how it can help students discover their strengths and plan for their success at USC.